Practice-with-Codes/ML---Machine-Learning-with-Python-Cookbook/README.md

 # ML - Machine Learning with  Python Cookbook

+## Chapter 1 – Working with Vectors, Matrices and Arrays in NumPy
 | Sl.
 No | Code |
 |-----------|-----------|
 | 1.  | Creating a Vector |